Where-Mental-Wellness-Meets-Metaverse/HypnoNeuro/data/README.md

-# HypnoNeuro Data Repository

-This folder contains datasets and extracted files related to the HypnoNeuro project.

-## Data Sources Overview

-- **NPDS (National Poison Data System):** Data extracted from annual NPDS reports for years 2020 and 2021.
-- **Survey Data:** Collected survey responses relevant to mental health and wellness.
-- **Additional Data:** Includes gamified modules, mental health models, research visuals, and presentation materials supporting HypnoNeuro analytics and insights.

-## NPDS Data
+# NPDS 2021 Data

+Data manually extracted from the 2021 National Poison Data System (NPDS) Annual Full Report.

+Suicide-related exposure data by neurotransmitter system was taken from:

+- Tables 24 to 28, pages 1304 to 1310.
-- NPDS data is organized by year under `data_sources/NPDS/` with suicide-related exposure data mapped to neurotransmitter systems.
+- Classification based on substance categories mapped to neurotransmitter systems.

-- Extraction was manual from official NPDS Annual Full Reports.
-- No diagnostic codes (e.g., ICD-10) were used for classification.
+No diagnostic codes (e.g., ICD-10) were used.

+File included:
+- npds_2021_suicide_by_neurotransmitter.csv

 ---

 Prepared by Dr. Meg Montañez Davenport
 Date: 2025
+Contact: dr.meg.data.scientist@gmail.com
 Project: HypnoNeuro – Where Mental Wellness Meets the Metaverse
 © All rights reserved.
----